thedavidfraser/distilledcms/README.md

 ### Inline markup currently used

-* Site name - all instances of site name have a span
+* Site name - all instances of site name have a `<span>`

 ### Inline markup proposed

 * Email addresses (As links)
 * Quotations

-### Inline strong and emphisis
+### Inline strong and emphasis

-Strong and emphisis text is up for consideration but perhaps a more granular approach would be better.
+Strong and emphasis text is up for consideration but perhaps a more granular approach would be better.
 For example: strong is currently used for commands and warnings and emphasis is used for proper nouns and inflection.
-Although these would still use HTML strong and emphisis elements they should perhaps have their own Distilled markup.
+Although these would still use HTML strong and emphasis elements they should perhaps have their own Distilled markup.

 ## Level settings (proposed)